 Finally, the Northwest Freelancers Association (NWFA) was a chance to go local and help support the freelance economy in Seattle and the Pacific Northwest.
 Meeting Justin and the other freelancers in this relatively new organization was a treat, and I look forward to participating in NWFA’s second year.

-After going to my first Seattle WordPress meetup toward the end of 2010, I’ve had the pleasure of watching the group’s membership explode, attending the second Seattle WordCamp in April 20111, presenting to the Meetup group on WordPress “child theming,” and even organizing a couple months’ presentations including the first Ignite-style presentation for the group.
+After going to my first Seattle WordPress meetup toward the end of 2010, I’ve had the pleasure of watching the group’s membership explode, attending the second Seattle WordCamp in April 2011 ((And making their website too!)), presenting to the Meetup group on WordPress “child theming,” and even organizing a couple months’ presentations including the first Ignite-style presentation for the group.

-In merging my passions for nonprofits and technology, I have been incredibly lucky to attend many brown bag presentations at nPower Northwest and to meet their fabulous staff.2 The opportunity to meet people working in Seattle’s nonprofit sector, knowledge-share, and network has been invaluable.
+In merging my passions for nonprofits and technology, I have been incredibly lucky to attend many brown bag presentations at nPower Northwest and to meet their fabulous staff. ((In particular, I’d like to thank Kate, Ash, Mike, Mandi, and Peg.
+Thank you all for the advice, free coffee, and introducing me to those mind-blowing “ugly” cookies.))
+The opportunity to meet people working in Seattle’s nonprofit sector, knowledge-share, and network has been invaluable.

 Personal & Professional Growth